nguyenngockhank/nguyenngockhank.github.io/notes/architect/terms.md

 [📓 Functional in the small, OO in the large](https://www.johndcook.com/blog/2009/03/23/functional-in-the-small-oo-in-the-large/)

+## Availability tactics
+Availability tactics have one of three purposes:
+- fault detection
+- fault recovery
+- fault prevention.

+will often be provided by a software infrastructure, such as a middleware package

 ## Vertical scaling vs. Horizontal scaling
 - **Horizontal scaling** (*scale out*) means that you scale by adding more machines into your pool of resources
 - **Vertical scaling** (*scale up*) means that you scale by adding more power (CPU, RAM) to an existing machine.